- Equal Rights

 This page was formerly named ERD-8298-P

 The information in this page should be regarded as only a summary of the overtime regulations.
-You are urged to contact the division for more details as they apply to a specific situation.
+You are urged to contact us for more details as they apply to a specific situation.

 Overtime Coverage